 2010-2015 Consolidated Plan, Citizen Participation Plan and Funding Recommendations for 2010-11.
-Exhibit "A" attached hereto, shall include the 2010-2015 Consolidated Plan, the Citizen Participation Plan and Funding Recommendations for the CDBG Program, Funding Recommendations for the HOPWA Program, and Funding Recommendations for the ESG Program, (the Funding Recommendations are collectively referred to as the "One-Year Action Plan").
-The 2010-2015 Consolidated Plan, Citizen Participation Plan and the One-Year Action Plan were presented to the City Council when the Mayor made his funding recommendations and adopted by the City Council on , 2010.
+Exhibit "A" attached hereto, shall include the 2010-2015 Consolidated Plan, the Citizen Participation Plan and Funding Recommendations for the CDBG Program, Funding Recommendations for the HOME Program, Funding Recommendations for the HOPWA Program, and Funding Recommendations for the ESG Program, (the Funding Recommendations are collectively referred to as the "One-Year Action Plan").
+The 2010-2015 Consolidated Plan, Citizen Participation Plan and the One-Year Action Plan were presented to the City Council when the Mayor made his funding recommendations and adopted by the City Council on